thuliteio/seo.thulite.io/content/_index.md

 ---
 title : "Improve your search rankings"
-description: "Everything you need to make your Thulite website more visible in search results.
+description: "Everything you need to improve the search rankings of your Thulite website.
 Solid setup and easy to use."
-lead: "Everything you need to make your Thulite website more visible in search results.
+lead: "Everything you need to improve the search rankings of your Thulite website.
 Solid setup and easy to use."
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false